evodify/allele-specific-expression/README.md

   -o ASEReadCounter.table
 ```

-These allelic accounts are then phased using the information on the phasing state:
+These allelic counts are then phased using the information on the phasing state:

 ```
 python phaseASEReadCounter_GeneSplit.py -i ASEReadCounter.table -r reference.file -g genes.bed -o _output
 ```

+For the format of all input and output files see the code of [phaseASEReadCounter_GeneSplit.py](phaseASEReadCounter_GeneSplit.py).
 The code to obtain the `reference.file`is provided in the [genome-phasing repository](https://github.com/evodify/genome-phasing).

-For the format of all input and output files see the code of [phaseASEReadCounter_GeneSplit.py](phaseASEReadCounter_GeneSplit.py).
+## Run the scripts by Skelly et al.

-The script `phaseASEReadCounter_GeneSplit.py` produces several outputs, one of which is used as input to the scripts originally developed by Skelly et al. 2011.
-Genome Research [doi:10.1101/gr.119784.110](https://dx.doi.org/10.1101/gr.119784.110).
+The script `phaseASEReadCounter_GeneSplit.py` produces several outputs, one of which is used as input to the scripts originally developed by [Skelly et al. (2011)](https://dx.doi.org/10.1101/gr.119784.110).
 These scripts have been forked from https://github.com/daskelly/ase and slightly modified.
 The original scripts used for modification are provided in the folder [skelly_original](skelly_original).

-## Run the scripts by Skelly et al.

 ### Remove biased SNPs